Absolument-Oui/InfoGare/README_en.md

   ▶️  Two types of screens : rural station screen and big station screens (already presents)

-  ▶️  Validation of fields on creating or editing train
+  🆗  Validation of fields on creating or editing train

+  ▶️ ️ Different logos for the departures screen

   ▶️  Advanced train properties